 v High milk yield in the hostile desert conditions

 v Resistant to trypanosomiasis.

 v Highly drought tolerant

-Except some non-descript camel majority of the camel population is composed of the Kharani breed.
+Except some non-descript camel majority of the camel, a population is composed of the Kharani breed.
 The name of this breed is derived from the famous Kharan desert.
-This breed is also called as Boor locally because of its colour (Fawn) as presented in figure.
+This breed is also called as Boor locally because of its color (Fawn) as presented in the figure.
 There are many color patterns in the Kharani camel.
 The pastoral people know the importance of the color of a breed and correlate it with the specific trait.
 The colors are fawn, red brown, white and yellow.
-Phenotypic characteristics are given in table.
+Phenotypic characteristics are given in a table.

 Reproductive and productive performance

-Male is ready for breeding at the 4 years of age and female reaches to the time of mating at the age of 2.5-3 years.
-While the service period remains for 6 days and estrus cycle ranging from one week to 4 week.
+The male is ready for breeding at the 4 years of age and female reaches to the time of mating at the age of 2.5-3 years.
+While the service period remains for 6 days and estrus cycle ranging from one week to 4 weeks.
 Calving interval is normally two years and average reproductive life of a female is about 20 years.
-Weight of the calf at the birth is almost 30-40 kg, depending upon the sex, nutritional and health status of the dam.
-Weaning weight at (12 month) is about 165-180 kg.
+A weight of the calf at the birth is almost 30-40 kg, depending upon the sex, nutritional and health status of the dam.
+Weaning weight at (12 months) is about 165-180 kg.
 The reproductive performance of the Kharani camel is presented in table 10.